Interdisciplinary Renewable and Environmental Collaborative REU Program

 The students will learn the basics of wet chemistry and essential safety within research tasks.
 The first assessment of their work will be done with microscopy to observe physical breakage as shown in the figure, which is helpful, especially when many other aspects of the research project are abstract.
 GC-MS analysis will be done in collaboration with a graduate student providing essential technical support and training as has been done with previous REU and undergraduate students.
 The analytical and biological assays will be conducted by a team of two REU students, working in each lab, sharing their results, and jointly contributing to the overall outcome of the project.

-REU students will use 3D-printing technology to build instruments for balloon packages.
+Students will use 3D-printing technology to build instruments for balloon packages.
 Students have the opportunity to work with the open source hardware and software community to develop, test and deploy instruments and control systems.
 For example, students can work on adapting temperature, humidity and pressure measurement components of the 3D Printed Automatic Weather Station (3D-PAWS) for use on a balloon package system.
-Further activities include development of a package cut-down system and a Raspberry Pi based down-linking system.
+Additional projects include development of a package cut-down system and a Raspberry Pi based down-linking system.
 The software and hardware documentation of the developed equipment will be released in open repositories with a focus on material that can be used in an educational setting.

 Mentors: Majdi (Atm Sci), Delene (Atm Sci)

-The NSF-sponsored project, “RAPID: North Dakota Field Measurement Campaign to Improve Understanding of Fog Processes,” utilizes the Meteorological Observation Trailer to measure aerosol concentration along with concurrent meteorological data including wind parameters.
-REU students will obtain data from a CHORDS server and create visualization using a Grafana site.
-Students will conduct both case study analysis and statistical data analysis to investigate how changes in aerosol concentration relate to changes in wind parameters.
-Such relationships between wind parameters and aerosol concentration enable atmospheric chemical processes that affect aerosols, cloud droplet concentration, and fog formation to be inferred.
+Observations from National Science Foundation sponsored project entitle, “RAPID: North Dakota Field Measurement Campaign to Improve Understanding of Fog Processes” obtained measurements during 2021 and 2022 using the Meteorological Observation Trailer, which include both aerosol (condensation particle counter and cloud condensation particle counter) measurements along with concurrent meteorological measurements that included wind parameters.
+Students will obtain data from a CHORDS server and create visualization using a Grafana site.
+Students can conduct both case study analysis and statistical data analysis to investigate how changes in aerosol concentration relate to changes in wind parameters.
+Such changes between wind parameters and aerosol concentration enables atmospheric chemical processes to be inferred that affect aerosols and cloud droplet concentration, which impact fog formation.

 Mentors: Huang (Chem), Kubatova (Chem)

 In this project, REU students will engage in the synthesis of catalysts featuring precisely defined nanoparticles.
-The goal is to enhance the efficiency and selectivity of catalytic plastic upcycling.
+The goal is to enhance the efficiency and selectivity of catalytic CO2 reduction.
 Students will learn to synthesize uniform nanocatalysts with adjustable metal sizes, varied metal compositions, and tailored metal–support interfaces through advanced synthetic protocols.
-Subsequently, students will shift towards gaining a comprehensive understanding of how these diverse nanocatalysts activate C-C bonds within plastics and selectively convert polyolefins into desired products, such as jet fuels.
+Subsequently, students will shift towards gaining a comprehensive understanding of how these diverse nanocatalysts activate CO2 and selectively convert it into desired products, such as ethanol.
 The catalytic products will be identified through gas chromatography-mass spectrometry (GC-MS) analysis.

 Mentors: Sui (Chem), Zhao (Chem)

-This project is specifically designed for the REU program, and students will first synthesize new NIR BODIPY dyes based on the precursors made in the group, and then the absorption and fluorescence emission properties of the new dyes will be determined using a fluorescence spectrophotometer.
-Finally, these new fluorescent dyes will be incubated with cancer cells and imaged under a fluorescence microscope.
-Through the project, REU students will learn basic skills in organic chemistry and use them to make new substances, and gain knowledge spectroscopy and fluorescence chemistry as they determine the absorption and emission spectra of the dyes.
-In addition, students will get research experience in cellular biology while performing cell culture and cell imaging.
+To complete this project specifically designed for the REU program, the student will first synthesize new near-IR fluorescent biosensors based on the precursors prepared in the lab.
+Then, the absorption and fluorescence emission properties of the biosensors will be determined using a fluorescence spectrophotometer.
+Finally, these new fluorescent biosensors will be incubated with cancer cells and imaged under a fluorescence microscope.
+Through the project, the REU student will learn basic skills in organic chemistry and use them to make new substances, and gain knowledge of spectroscopy and fluorescence chemistry as they determine the absorption and emission spectra of the biosensors.
+In addition, students will get research experience in cellular biology while performing cancer cell culture and cell imaging.

-Mentors: Van der Watt (CEMRI, Chem Eng), Gedafa (Civil Eng), Guteta (Civil Eng)
+Mentors: Van der Watt (CEMRI, Chem Eng), Gedafa (Civil Eng)

 The circular economy approach to manufacturing has gained traction as a way to minimize waste and pollution by promoting the reuse and recycling of materials.
 Industries must innovate to manage their waste effectively.
 Researchers at UND are pioneering a carbon dioxide (CO2) capture method based on mineralization, not only removing CO2 from the atmosphere but also converting industrial wastes into useful products.
 The mineralization process permanently sequesters CO2 in a solid, usable form.
 Within this CO2 removal technology framework, it is imperative to subject the transformed wastes to rigorous testing.
 This assessment aims to ascertain their compliance with construction standards and specifications, while simultaneously identifying any supplementary processing steps necessary to enhance their utility.
 REU students working on this project will: